nibrasmuhamed/Hack-ref/Owasp Top Ten 2021.md

 webapp.com/acctinfo?acct=1234

  Totally depend on authentication and session managment
- - **authentication** is identifying persons that they are who they are saying
+ - **authentication** is identifying persons that they are who they are saying.
  - **session managment** identifying which subsequent HTTP requests are being made by that same user.
- - **access control** detemines whether the user is allowed to carry out the acrion that they are attempting to perform
+ - **access control** detemines whether the user is allowed to carry out the acrion that they are attempting to perform.

 ### Broken access control from userside
 - vertical access control